MartinHu1997/NHWAVE/README.md

 # NHWAVE
 NHWAVE Model is Developed by Kirby, Ma, et. al.

-And, I updated small pieces of codes for user-friendly.
+And, I updated small pieces of codes for user-friendliness.

 Please refer to the document (./src/code_update_record (by HU).txt) for updating details.